-The CSP Grants to State Entities program (84.282A) is a competitive grant program that enables State entities to award subgrants to eligible applicants in their State to open and prepare for the operation of new charter schools and to replicate and expand high-quality charter schools.
-Grant funds must also be used by the State entity to provide technical assistance to eligible applicants and authorized public chartering agencies in opening and preparing for the operation of new charter schools or replicating or expanding high-quality charter schools; and to work with authorized public chartering agencies to improve authorizing quality, including developing capacity for, and conducting, fiscal oversight and auditing of charter schools.
+The CSP Grants to State Entities program (84.282A) is a competitive grant program that enables State Entities to award subgrants to eligible applicants in their State to open and prepare for the operation of new charter schools and to replicate and expand high-quality charter schools.
+Grant funds must also be used to provide technical assistance to eligible applicants and authorized public chartering agencies in opening and preparing for the operation of new charter schools or replicating or expanding high-quality charter schools; and to work with authorized public chartering agencies to improve authorizing quality, including developing capacity for, and conducting, fiscal oversight and auditing of charter schools.

 In September 2022 the Northeast Charter Schools Network (NECSN) was awarded \$24.5 million for the Great Schools for Connecticut (GSCT) Project by the U.S. Department of Education (Department) under the FY 2022 CSP State Entities Grants Program.
+The initial period of performance for the award is from October 2022 through September 2027.
 The grant is to be administered by the Connecticut Charter School Association (CTCSA), a membership organization, and the statewide charter school support organization for Connecticut's 21 public charter schools and the approximately 11,000 students they educate.
-CTCSA plans to award CSP subgrants to charter school developers1 in Connecticut, or to out-of-state entities seeking to develop charter schools in Connecticut, to carry out one of the following activities in the state of Connecticut:
+CTCSA plans to award CSP subgrants to existing charter schools and charter school developers1 in Connecticut (CT), or to out-of-state entities seeking to develop charter schools in Connecticut, to carry out one of the following activities in the state of Connecticut: